zwd2024/Beyond-the-Shadow-of-Bias-From-Classification-Head-Bias-to-Parameter-Redistribution/README.md

 # Beyond the Shadow of Bias: From Classification Head Bias to Parameter Redistribution

-> Official code for the paper *"Beyond the Shadow of Bias: From Classification Head Bias to Parameter Redistribution"*
+> Official code for the paper *"Classification-Head Bias in Class-Level Machine Unlearning: Diagnosis, Mitigation, and Evaluation"*

 ---